rhyslwells/Data-Archive/content/standardised/Machine Learning Algorithms.md

 Adaptability: Machine learning algorithms can adapt to changing data patterns, making them suitable for dynamic environments.

-Scalability: Machine learning algorithms can handle large datasets efficiently, making them applicable to big data problems.
+[[Scalability]]: Machine learning algorithms can handle large datasets efficiently, making them applicable to big data problems.

 Knowledge Discovery: Machine learning algorithms can help discover hidden patterns and relationships in data, leading to new insights and knowledge.